-Postdoctoral Training Opportunities with the Metabolism and Nutrition Training Program (MANTP) at UW-Madison

-An NIH-funded T32 Training Program -
+Postdoctoral Training Opportunities with the Metabolism and Nutrition Training Program (MANTP) at UW-Madison - An NIH-funded T32 Training Program -

-- Up to 3 years of funding of your salary at NIH postdoctoral rates in a highly collegial community of scientists focused on the molecular, genetic, biochemical and clinical and population-based aspects of nutrition-related biomedical research (trainers listed on back/next page). - Mock-review of your F32 or similar postdoctoral fellowship proposal in study section composed of other trainees and faculty trainers. - Gain experience at grant reviewing via participation as a reviewer in MANTP mock study section. - Funds (up to \$2500) to pay help pay for unique professional development opportunities such as a class at Cold Spring Harbor Laboratories. - Trainee-specific meetings (2-4 / semester) with outside speakers from academia, industry and other venues to discuss career trajectories and opportunities. - Annual meetings to discuss the research progress of all trainees including opportunities to deliver a "chalk-talk" that addresses the broad relevance of your work and its applicability to the NIH mission. - Integrative annual retreat with U Chicago T32 on "Digestive Diseases and Nutrition" where the focus is on increased exposure to cutting edge translational research, improving research presentations at national meetings, professional development activities and networking. - Opportunities to mentor young investigators. - Guidance from the MANTP Executive Committee in planning your career trajectory both short- and long-term. - Input regarding application letters, CVs, research presentation and what to expect in interviews.
+- Salary at NIH predoctoral rates in a highly collegial community of scientists focused on the molecular, genetic, biochemical and clinical and population-based aspects of nutrition-related biomedical research. - Mock-review of your required NIH F32 or similar nationally competitive predoctoral fellowship proposal in study section composed of other trainees and faculty trainers. - Gain experience at grant reviewing via participation as a reviewer in MANTP mock study section. - Funds (up to \$2500) to pay help pay for unique professional development opportunities such as a class at Cold Spring Harbor Laboratories. - Travel (\$1000/yr) and research (up to ~\$1000/yr) funds for your research - Trainee-specific meetings (2-4 / semester) with outside speakers from academia, industry and other venues to discuss career trajectories and opportunities. - Journal club linked to outside speaker visits - Opportunity to host or co-host speaker. - Annual meetings to discuss the research progress of all trainees including opportunities to deliver a "chalk-talk" that addresses the broad relevance of your work and its applicability to the NIH mission. - Local and national meetings with trainees from other T32s where the focus is on improving research presentations at national meetings. - Annual Spring research retreat - o Annual Talk or poster presentation with other T32s (Madison Scholars Symposium) - Annual retreat with U. Chicago T32 "Digestive Diseases and Nutrition" (~1 day conference that enhances exposure to basic and translational aspects of nutrition related biomedical research) - Opportunities to mentor young investigators. - Guidance from the MANTP Executive Committee in planning your career trajectory. - Input regarding application letters, CVs, research presentation and what to expect in interviews.

-Applicants should send a cover letter describing research background and career goals, curriculum vitae and three letters of reference to:
+Applicants should send a cover letter, curriculum vitae and three letters of reference to:

 Rick Eisenstein Ph.D.
 Dept. of Nutritional Sciences, University of Wisconsin 1415 Linden Drive, Madison, WI 53706